 - #8: Hang Curtains to Create a Nook

 - #9: Go for Materials That Offer Texture

 - #10: Wooden Slats

 - #11: Use Flooring to Demarcate Spaces

-Before we talk about the best room divider designs or ideas, let’s address the question of why you need partitions as all?
-Firstly, partitions provide a measure of privacy; especially, if it is a partition between the kitchen and living room or bedroom and dressing area.
-Also, kitchen partitions help to restrict odours and oil fumes to the cooking area.
-In summary, partitions provide a structure to your house by sorting spaces as per their functions.
+Before we talk about the best room divider designs, let’s address the question of why you might even need them.
+Firstly, a room divider partition provides a measure of privacy; especially if it’s between two rooms in an open layout.
+Alternatively, kitchen partitions help restrict odours and oil fumes from entering into the rest of the home.
+So, in other words, partitions provide structure by sorting spaces as per their function.